-To setup a linci server you need a modern Ubuntu VM with minimal resources.
+To setup a linci server you need a Ubuntu server/VM/container with minimal resources.
 Add to that the resources needed for the builds you want to run.

-gcc my.c is going to be complicated in busybox.
-It will be easy in Debian.
-There is nothing in linci that is specific to Debian, that is whats its developed and tested on, and its packaged as a
+Ubuntu is recomended and tested, Debian should be OK.
+There is nothing in linci that is specific to Debian, its packaged as a

 linci's dependencies in the deb file are

 ngircd, ii, gawk, openssl, openssh-server, task-spooler with the exception of gawk its not too complicated to work around each of those deps if they cause you issues.

 linci is very much dependent on bash, gawk is used for reading config files.